ronanchris/session-continuity-kit-ronan-v3/VALUE-PROPOSITION.md

 ### 🎯 **Perfect For**

 - **Systematic developers** who build frameworks, not one-off solutions
-- **Enterprise-minded practitioners** wanting AI partnership with reliability standards
+- **Enterprise-focused developers** wanting AI partnership with reliability standards
 - **Cursor power users** spending $50+ daily seeking mathematical optimization
-- **Framework builders** who value meta-collaboration and recursive improvement
+- **Framework builders** who value systematic and recursive improvement
 - **Teams needing consistent** AI collaboration patterns across projects and members
-- **Advanced practitioners** frustrated with starting AI context from scratch repeatedly
+- **Developers** frustrated with starting AI context from scratch repeatedly

-**Built by developers, for developers who think systematically.**
+**Designed for systematic developers who value measurable improvements.**

 ---

 ### 💡 **The Bottom Line**

 **Session Continuity isn't just about saving money** – it's about transforming how you work with AI from reactive assistance to systematic partnership.
-Built on 25 years web development experience and 5 months intensive Cursor optimization.
+See [BREAKTHROUGH-ACHIEVEMENTS.md](BREAKTHROUGH-ACHIEVEMENTS.md) for validation evidence.

 Instead of fighting to maintain context, you build on intelligent collaboration that preserves your working relationship DNA, applies proven problem-solving patterns, and gets more sophisticated over time.